Thursdays @ 3:00pm

 - Games appropriate to the skill level of the group, including real game play

-- Special event dates: ‘bring a friend day’, Halloween, Christmas, Jersey Day
+- Special event dates: ‘bring a friend day’ (on hold), Christmas, Jersey Day

 - Participate in the Salmon Arm Skill Program and Curl BC Skills Award Program earning Curl BC skill badges